ymntseng/DynamicESG/README.md

 - Bs4 0.0.1

 ## Dataset
-- There are five columns in our DynamicESG dataset, following is the example format of one instance.
+- There are five columns in our DynamicESG dataset, including URL, headline, and the annotations of three tasks of the news articles.

 - The labels of three tasks is as follows: